Westfield Hurstville: New department stores

 In July 2019, it was then announced that three new mini-majors would replace the previous Target store, including a Uniqlo on the right-hand side which opened on 19 September 2019, a TK Maxx on the left which opened on 12 September 2019, and another retailer (yet to be revealed) in the middle, as well as a JD Sports, which opened on 10 October 2019 in the former adjacent mini major space.

 Future

 Plans for six towers up to 20 storeys high and containing 1249 units could be built above the centre under a planning proposal before Georges River Council.
 The towers would be approximately 18 to 20 storeys above the existing centre from the top of the roof carpark and each tower would include 456 residential apartments, 793 mixed use units consisting of serviced apartments and student accommodation.
 There are also requests to increase the floor space of the development.
 If approved by the council, the planning proposal will go to the Department of Planning for Gateway before being put on exhibition for public comment.
 The plans are expected to be finalised by March 2018.

-Tenants

-Westfield Hurstville has 61,231m² of floor space.
-The major retailers include Big W, Kmart, Aldi, Coles, Woolworths, Cotton On, TK Maxx, Uniqlo, JB Hi-Fi, Rebel and Event Cinemas.